1092Labs/Canvas/Lights-Camera-V4L.md

 # Intro
-There exists a driver on linux called "Video for Linux" that allows you to manage all of the buffers that are fed into the video call you're having on Zoom or Meet.
-The cool tick is that the kernel module would mimick that of a linux video driver and allow you to feed a video buffer (each frame and its pixels) into what ever client is injesting the pixels for a two-way call.
+There exists a driver on linux called "Video 4 Linux" that allows you to manage all of the buffers that are fed into the video call you're having on Zoom or Meet.
+The cool trick is that the kernel module would mimick that of a linux video driver and allow you to feed a video buffer (each frame and its pixels) into what ever client is injesting the pixels for a two-way call.
 This simply means that we can have cool-slide-video.mp4 be a "camera" driver and agnositc of any client, we'll be able to feed in custom content.

 - Documentation for V4L (Video for Linux) https://www.kernel.org/doc/html/v4.12/media/kapi/v4l2-core.html